 The wedding went forward.
-Polly, a very good sort of a girl to be raised in that region, was married, and received, as the first instalment of her dower, a girl and a boy.
-Now was the time for Mrs. Banton, sweet, good Mrs. Banton.
-"Poll has a girl and a boy, and I only had that fool of a girl.
-I reckon, if I go home without a boy too, this house wont be left standing."
+Polly, a very good sort of a girl to be raised in that region, was married, and received, as the first installment of her dower, a girl and a boy.
+Now was the time for Mrs. Banton, sweet good Mrs. Banton.
+"Poll has a girl and a boy, and I only had that fool of a girl; I reckon if I go home without a boy too, this house wont be left standing."

-This was said, too, while the sugar of the wedding-cake was yet melting upon her tongue.
-How the bitter words would flow when the guests had retired, all began to imagine.
+This was said, too, while the sugar of the wedding cake was yet melting upon her tongue; how the bitter words would flow when the guests had retired, all began to imagine.
 To arrest this whirlwind of rising passion, her mother promised any boy upon the plantation, to be taken home on her return.
-Now, my evil star was right in the top of the sky.
+Now my evil star was right in the top of the sky.
 Every boy was ordered in, to pass before this female sorceress, that she might select a victim for her unprovoked malice, and on whom to pour the vials of her wrath for years.
 I was that unlucky fellow.
-Mr. Campbell, my grandfather, objected, because it would divide a family, and offered her Moses, whose father and mother had been sold south.
-Mrs. Campbell put in for William's claim, dated ante natum - before I was born; but objections and claims of every kind were swept away by the wild passion and shrill-toned voice of Mrs. B. Me she would have, and none else.
-Mr. Campbell went out to hunt, and drive away bad thoughts; the old lady became quiet, for she was sure none of her blood run in my veins, and, if there was any of her husband's there, it was no fault of hers.
-Slave women are always revengeful toward the children of slaves that have any of the blood of their husbands in them.
-I was too young, only seven years of age, to understand what was going on.
+Mr. Campbell, my grandfather, objected, because it would divide a family, and offered her Moses, whose father and mother had been sold South.
+Mrs. Campbell put in for William's claim, dated ante-natum - before I was born; but objections and claims of every kind were swept away by the wild passion and shrill-toned voice of Mrs. B. Me she would have, and none else.
+Mr. Campbell went out to hunt and drive away bad thoughts - the old lady became quiet, for she was sure none of her blood run in my veins. and if there was any of her husband's there, it was no fault of hers.
+I was too young, only seven years of age. to understand what was going on.
 But my poor and affectionate mother understood and appreciated it all.
-When she left the kitchen of the mansion-house, where she was employed as cook, and came home to her own little cottage, the tear of anguish was in her eye, and the image of sorrow upon every feature of her face.
+When she left the kitchen of the Mansion House, where she was employed as cook, and came home to her own little cottage, the tear of anguish was in her eye, and the image of sorrow upon every feature of her face.
 She knew the female Nero, whose rod was now to be over me.
-That night sleep departed from her eyes.
-With the youngest child clasped firmly to her bosom, she spent the night in walking the floor, coming ever and anon to lift up the clothes and look at me and my poor brother, who lay sleeping together.
-Sleeping, I said.
-Brother slept, but not I. I saw my mother when she first came to me, and I could not sleep.
-The vision of that night - its deep, ineffaceable impression - is now before my mind with all the distinctness of yesterday.
-In the morning, I was put into the carriage with Mrs. B. and her children, and my weary pilgrimage of suffering was fairly begun.
-It was her business on the road, for about twenty-five or thirty miles, to initiate her children into the art of tormenting their new victim.
-I was seated upon the bottom of the carriage, and these little imps were employed in pinching-me, pulling my ears and hair; and they were stirred up by their mother, like a litter of young wolves, to torment me in every way possible.
-In the mean time, I was compelled by the old she-wolf to call them "Master," "Mistress," and bow to them, and obey them at the first call.
+That night sleep departed from her eyes; with the youngest child clasped firmly to her bosom, she spent the night in walking the floor, coming ever and anon to lift up the clothes and look at me and my poor brother who lay sleeping together.
+Sleeping, I said; brother slept, but not I. I saw my mother when she first came to me; and I could not sleep. vision of that night, its deep, ineffaceable impression is now. before my mind with all the distinctness of yesterday. the morning I was put into the carriage with Mrs. B. and her children, and my weary pilgrimage of suffering was fairly begun.
+It was her business on the road for about twenty five or thirty miles to initiate her children into the art of tormenting their new victim.
+I was seated upon the bottom of the carriage, and these little imps were employed in pinching me, pulling my ears and hair, and they were stirred up by their mother like a litter of young wolves to torment me in every way possible.
+In the mean time I was compelled by the old she wolf, to call them "Master," "Mistress," and bow to them and obey them at the first call.